AugmentedAJ/Long-Context-Code-Bench/plan.md

 1. **Judge model selection (CLI)**
    - Use a single `judge_model` string passed via the `head-to-head-pr` CLI command.
-   - The same judge model is used for baseline per-agent scoring and for pairwise comparisons.
+   - Use this judge model only to select which prior LLM judge outputs to reuse for per-agent scores (from `judge` or `cross_agent_analysis`); head-to-head itself does **not** call the LLM and relies on agents as judges for pairwise decisions.

 2. **Codebase context retrieval** (`stages/head_to_head.py`)
    - Function `get_codebase_context_for_pr(sample, max_files, max_bytes, cache_dir)`: